CyrusYip/cyrusyip-blog/content/en/posts/2023-05-05-google-play-miui.md

 Now you should find Play Store on the home screen.

-This tutorial was tested on Mi 11 LE, Redmi K40S, Redmi Note 12 Turbo and Xiaomi 14.
+This tutorial was tested on Redmi K40S, Redmi Note 12 Turbo, Redmi Turbo 3, Mi 11 LE, and Xiaomi 14.

 Thanks to [Shitao Wu](https://shitao5.org/) for testing Xiaomi 14 (HyperOS).